Lawn & Yard Care

 If you bent the metal coupling at the end of your hose, cut and remove the part of the hose just before the coupling with a hose cutter, insert the end into a new coupler and finish by tightening the screws.
 Now you can get back to soaking your shrubs without soaking your clothes.
 (Want to make setting up your watering devices a snap?
 Change the way you water with a quick connector.)

-You accidently back your car right over the cleaning nozzle you just used to wash it, bending the nozzle coupling that connects your nozzle to your hose.
+You accidentally back your car right over the cleaning nozzle you just used to wash it, bending the nozzle coupling that connects your nozzle to your hose.
 The best way to get back to work is picking up a new cleaning nozzle made with a zinc or stainless steel coupling for maximum durability.
 An easy-to-use, no-squeeze Thumb Control or EZ Click Control Nozzle also makes it less likely the trigger will break off if it has another run-in with the family car.

 After taking a dive on the cement floor of your garage, your sprinkler refuses to wave its water.
 If that’s the case, it’s best to say goodbye.
 Before you head to the store, walk your yard and estimate the square footage with a measuring tape to determine how much area your new sprinkler will need to water.
 Choose the one with a more protective metal base to keep your grass green for plenty of seasons to come.